debling/build.java/README.md

 - Make it easy to extend the build, easy to bake file and doing custom steps (the complete oposite of maven).
 - A usable report for unit tests in the terminal (i dont know why this one is hard, both gradle and maven are very sucky at this unless you spend a good amount of time configurating custom reporters)
 - Provide a good user experiance for java developers, even for the ones that are afraid of the terminal

+# Roadmap / goals
+- [ ] basic build with maven like file tree
+- [ ] download maven dependencies
+- [ ] a `doc` command that compile all the javadoc of the dependencies and servers them locally, kinda like `cargo doc` from rust
+- [ ] A test command that runs junit tests and print the surfire report in a nice way
+- [ ] Multi module project support
+- [ ] Pom.xml generation (sadly we need it for publishing libraries)
+- [ ] Provide example and facility building JNI based libraries

 # Main inspirations for this project: